 - Jennifer Haywood

 The above advisers abide by the UKCISA/AISA Code of Ethics.

-- The above advisers operate within our Conditions Of Service which includes our Policy on Confidentiality and Data Protection.
-ISA All students should read the Tier 4 Compliance Leaflet which outlines the Tier 4 requirements.
+- The above advisers operate within our Conditions of Service which includes our Policy on Confidentiality and Data Protection.
+All students should read the Tier 4 Compliance Leaflet which outlines the Tier 4 requirements.

-- In Person Advice - We offer one to one advice in person to students at our drop-in sessions.
-We normally offer this service 9 times a week (every morning at Docklands and four mornings at Stratford).
-An adviser can see a maximum of 4 students in a drop-in session on a first come first served basis.
-For more information see our drop-in section.
+- In Person Advice - We offer one to one advice in person to students at our appointment and drop-in sessions.
+We normally offer this service 8 times a week (every morning at Docklands and three mornings at Stratford).
+An adviser can see a maximum of 4 students in an appointment/drop-in session on a first come first served basis.
+For more information see our appointments/drop-in section below.